 Plan your trip – how to visit Schwerin Castle

-Schwerin is located approximate 180 kilometers from Berlin, and is the capital of the German state of Mecklenburg-Western Pomerania (Mecklenburg-Vorpommern).
-It’s easy to get to Schwerin Castle from Berlin, with a travel time about 2,5 hours with train, bus or car.
+Schwerin is located approximately 180 kilometres from Berlin and is the capital of the German state of Mecklenburg-Western Pomerania (Mecklenburg-Vorpommern).
+It’s easy to get to Schwerin Castle from Berlin, with a travel time of about 2,5 hours by train, bus or car.
 The bus stops at the train station, and from there it’s just an easy walk to the city centre.
 There are trains to Schwerin from other German cities as well, e.g. Hamburg.

 Before you go: